social media influencers

 What Does “Internet Chciks” Actually Mean?

 First things first, “internet chciks” is a common misspelling of “internet chicks.”
 It’s a broad slang term used to describe women who are well-known on the internet.
-This isn’t one specific group of people; it can refer to a wide range of individuals, from professional content creators to people who simply went viral.
+This isn’t one specific group of people. it can refer to a lots of individuals, from professional content creators to people who simply went viral.

 You might see this term used to describe: